Inpatient wards

-We provide the highest quality palliative care to our patients whether they are coming in for symptom or pain control, rehabilitation or for end of life care.
+We provide the highest quality palliative care to our patients whether they are coming in for symptom management for example to manage pain, palliative rehabilitation or end of life care.

 All our accommodation is single sex.
-On Lourdes Ward on the second floor We have two large bays that host four people and one bay for two people and a number of single rooms.
-We cannot always promise that a single room will be available but we will try our best to meet your requirements.
+Lourdes Ward on the second floor has bays that accommodate more than one person, and a number of single rooms.
+We cannot always promise that a single room will be available, but we will try our best to meet your requirements.

-Each room has a bathroom with an assisted shower and bath facilities, a bedside locker equipped with a small fridge for drinks, a reading light and televisions are available.
-If you need help then there is a call button by your bed.
+Each room has an ensuite shower, sink and toilet, a bedside locker equipped with a small fridge for drinks, a reading light and televisions are available.
+If you need help, there is a call button by your bed.

-St Michael’s Ward on the first floor has three rooms that are flexible enough to accommodate one or two beds, the rest are all single rooms and all have en-suite facilities.
-There is a focus on communal areas that can be used for dining, family meetings or therapy with an adjacent sitting room where patients can make their own drinks and snacks, making if feel more like a home environment than a hospice ward.
+St Michael’s Ward on the first floor has several rooms that are flexible enough to accommodate one or two beds, the remaining are single rooms with en-suite facilities.
+On both wards there is a focus on communal areas that can be used for dining, families, meetings or therapy.
+There are sitting rooms and an area for patients to make their own drinks and snacks, making it feel more like a home environment and helping maintain independence for some.

 We have Wi-Fi in all areas of the Hospice.
 Please let us know if you do not have a phone and wish to make a call.